 You'll find Bali's most tourist-friendly beaches around here, where the towns of Seminyak, Kuta, Legian, Jimbaran, Tanjung Benoa and Nusa Dua stand.
-(Read our guide to South Bali to parse the difference between them.)

-South Bali's west coast in particular is beach resort central: walk north up the main beach drag of Jalan Pantai Kuta and you'll have Kuta Beach to your left and the island's most happening lineup of hotels, shopping malls and restaurants to your right.
+South Bali's west coast, in particular, is beach resort central: walk north up the main beach drag of Jalan Pantai Kuta and you'll have Kuta Beach to your left and the island's most happening lineup of hotels, shopping malls and restaurants to your right.

-The east coast – where you'll find Tanjung Benoa and Nusa Dua – is a little more sedate, as the waters on this part of the... island are unsuitable for surfers.
-Tanjung Benoa is Bali's go-to place for watersports, while Nusa Dua takes care of well-heeled tourists in five-star resorts located in their very own high-end, walled-off tourist enclave.
+The east coast – where you'll find Tanjung Benoa and Nusa Dua – is a little more sedate, as the waters on this part of the island are unsuitable for surfers.
+Tanjung Benoa is Bali's go-to... place for watersports, while Nusa Dua takes care of well-heeled tourists in five-star resorts located in their very own high-end, walled-off tourist enclave.